Floydlang/floyd/Docs/Floyd script reference.md

 # Floyd Script Reference

-Floyd Script is a fast and modern C-like program language that tries to make writing correct programs simpler and faster.
+Floyd Script is a fast and modern C-like program language that tries to make writing correct programs simpler and faster than any other programming language.

-It uses pure functions, immutability and composition.
+It's focus is composability, minimalism and proven programming techniques, like pure functions and immutability.

 It as a unique concept to handle mutation of data, control of the outside world (files, network, UI) and controlling time.

 Functions and classes are pure.
 A pure function can only call pure functions.
 This delegates all mutation / time to the top levels of your program.
-Here you need to call non-pure functions of the OS.
+Here you need to call non-pure functions to affect the world around the program.
 You must tag your functions with "nonpure" to be able to call other nonpure functions.

-This makes those risk.
+This makes those functions a risk.
 Have as little nonpure code as possible.
 Try to not have any conditional code inside nonpure code - this makes testing easier.
+Put all logic into the pure functions.

 Mutable data can exist locally inside a function, but never leak out of the function.